smkent/monoscad/bosch-custom-case/README.md

 Before making this model from scratch, I printed a couple clips using [Benjamen Johnson's bit clip model on Thingiverse][bosch-custom-case-system-insert-by-benjamenjohnson].
+His web site has
-[His web site][benjamenjohnson-web-site] has more models for the Bosch Custom Case system, and [his Thingiverse page][benjamenjohnson-thingiverse] has a variety of useful models for various toolbox systems.
+[more models for the Bosch Custom Case system][benjamenjohnson-web-site], and [his Thingiverse page][benjamenjohnson-thingiverse] has a variety of useful models for various toolbox systems.

 ## License